czarist/cadastro_usuarios/README.md

     1. Clone the project using git clone
     2. Copy a fresh .env file from laravel github
-    3. Update .env file by adding database information like Laravel_test.
+    3. Update .env file by adding database information like laravel_test.
     4. Go to project root folder.Open git bash or terminal and run composer install
     5. Run php artisan key:generate in the terminal
-    6. Create a database in localhost named Laravel_test
+    6. Create a database in localhost named laravel_test
     7. Run php artisan migrate --seed
-    8. Run php artisan server
+    8. Run php artisan serve

 ### Admin Login